 - The physician may also use this opportunity to clean up the knee joint and remove damaged cartilage and bone.
 This is called debridement and is accompanied by a joint lavage to wash out any loose bodies around the knee.

 - For patients considering pursuing the MACI procedure, the surgeon will collect a sample of the patient’s healthy knee cartilage cells from a non-weight bearing area of the knee during the arthroscopy.
 This sample is sent to Vericel’s facility where the cells are reproduced to create a cartilage implant that is later implanted into the patient’s knee during a follow up surgery to repair damaged cartilage.

 Potential Pain Relief Post-Arthroscopy

 Patients who undergo an arthroscopy with debridement and lavage may experience pain relief after the procedure.
-The removal of damaged cartilage and tissue may reduce pain and improve movement in the patient’s knee.
-For some patients, the relief may be significant and last a reasonably long period of time, while others who undergo debridement and lavage can experience unpredictable and likely temporary relief.
+The removal of damaged cartilage and tissue may reduce pain and improve movement in the patient’s knee; but, oftentimes the relief is temporary and pain returns.

 Overcoming Knee Cartilage Pain Long-Term

 Cartilage damage doesn't heal on its own and could get worse and more painful if not addressed early.
 If left untreated, knee cartilage pain can become chronic and can greatly impact a patient’s quality of life.
 That's why it is critical to avoid delaying treatment for knee cartilage pain.
 MACI surgery is an option that can help repair a patient’s knee cartilage damage for knee pain long term.